dgalarza/ynab-mcp-dgalarza/README.md

 - `move_category_funds` - Move funds from one category to another

 ### Transaction Management
+- `get_transaction` - Get a single transaction with full details including subtransactions
 - `get_transactions` - Get transactions with pagination and filtering (date range, account, category, limit, page)
 - `search_transactions` - Search transactions by text in payee name or memo
 - `create_transaction` - Create a new transaction
-- `update_transaction` - Update an existing transaction
+- `update_transaction` - Update an existing transaction (⚠️ cannot add/modify splits on existing transactions)
 - `get_unapproved_transactions` - Get all unapproved transactions that need review

+### Split Transaction Management
+- `create_split_transaction` - Create a new transaction split across multiple categories
+- `prepare_split_for_matching` - Split an existing imported transaction by creating a matching split for manual reconciliation in YNAB UI

 ### Scheduled Transactions
 - `get_scheduled_transactions` - List all scheduled transactions